dcop7/tips_and_guides/workflow/personal_productivity_system.md

 This single habit — always start with a verb — does most of the "Clarify" work for you, right at the moment of capture, so nothing sits half-formed on the list.

-### Organize: Projects as tags, Labels as cross-cutting attributes
+### Organize: Projects as containers, no Labels

-Todoist's "Projects" feature is used here as a simple top-level separator, not as GTD-style multi-step projects (that job belongs to Notion — see Part 4):
+Todoist's "Projects" feature just means a simple container here — a folder to file a task into, nothing more.
+That's different from "a Project" in the GTD or PARA sense (a multi-step initiative with a defined outcome and an end date), which lives in Notion instead (Part 7).
+The word never carries that heavier meaning inside Todoist — it's used exactly as Todoist itself uses it, a place to file things, not a methodology term:

-- `#Work` and `#Personal` — the only two top-level containers.
+- `#Work` and `#Personal` — the only two containers, both flat.
 No sub-projects, no nesting.

-**Labels**, applied while capturing or reviewing a task:

-- `@waiting` — GTD's classic "Waiting For" list: things delegated to someone else, easy to lose track of
-- `@quick` — anything under two minutes, batched together and cleared in one pass
-- `@email` — anything that only needs an email to be sent

-Optional, add only if it earns its keep: `@deepwork` — anything that needs a real uninterrupted block of time, as a counterpart to `@quick`.
-Useful mainly if you tend to schedule focus blocks and want a filter that surfaces exactly what belongs in them; skip it if that distinction never actually changes what you do.
+No Labels are used at all. `@waiting`, `@quick`, and `@email` looked useful on paper, but asked for more tagging discipline at capture time than they paid back in practice; removing them applies the same rule as everywhere else in this system — structure that isn't earning its cost gets cut.
+The one real thing `@waiting` protected against — a delegated task quietly falling through the cracks — moves to the weekly review instead (Part 8): a single fast scan, done once a week, rather than a tag maintained on every task all week long.

+### Priority: only when it's actually true

+Todoist has four priority levels, and `P4` — no flag at all — is the state every task starts in.
+It should stay that way for almost everything.
+Mark `P1`, `P2`, or `P3` only when something is genuinely more urgent than the rest of the list, typed inline the same way as a project tag or a date (`p1` while capturing sets it directly).
+Applied as a habit to every task, priority would just recreate the "everything is important" noise it exists to cut through — most days, nothing gets flagged, and that's the system working, not something missing.

+This doesn't compete with the Big 3 (Part 2).
+Big 3 is which three things get today's attention, decided fresh each morning; Priority is a property on the task itself, useful the moment you're scanning a longer list — this week's "Due in 7 days," say — and want the genuinely urgent items to visually stand out from everything that's merely due.

-### Engage: three saved filters, pinned to the top
+### Engage: two saved filters, pinned to the top

-- **Today** — everything due today
-- **Next 7 days** — a week-ahead view for light planning
-- **@waiting** — everything currently pending on someone else
+- **Today** — query `overdue | today`.
+Includes anything overdue, not just what's freshly due — the morning pick (below) should never miss something that slipped.
+- **Due in 7 days** — query `due before: in 7 days`.
+This catches overdue items too, not just the week ahead: anything with a due date before "7 days from now" includes everything already late, since late is by definition earlier than that.
+A plain "next 7 days" filter would miss those — a task quietly slipping past its date shouldn't fall out of view.

-A saved filter trades a repeated mental query ("what did I delegate again?") for a single tap.
+A saved filter trades a repeated mental query for a single tap.

 ### Example

 ```
-☐ Schedule vendor meeting                 #Work      @waiting
+☐ Schedule vendor meeting  (p1)           #Work
-☐ Update roadmap slides                   #Work      @quick
+☐ Update roadmap slides                   #Work
-☐ Send calendar invite for kickoff        #Work      @email
+☐ Send calendar invite for kickoff        #Work
-☐ Book car service appointment            #Personal  @waiting
+☐ Book car service appointment            #Personal
-☐ Confirm attendance for offsite          #Work      @quick
+☐ Confirm attendance for offsite          #Work
 ```

 ---